ambientkit/ambient/README.md

 export PATH=$PATH:$(pwd)/bin
 ```

-You can then use this commands to test and then to deploy.
+You can then use this command to start the web server and monitor for changes:

 ```bash
 # Start hot reload.
 The web application should be available at: http://localhost:8080
 air
 ```

-### Local Development Flag

-When `AMB_LOCAL` is set, the following things will happen:

-- data storage will be the local filesystem instead of in Google Cloud Storage
-- if you try to access the application, it will listen on all IPs/addresses, instead of redirecting like it does in production